Propagation of smallness for solutions of elliptic equations in the plane: Propagation of smallness for gradients

 \section{Propagation of smallness for gradients}

 This section is devoted to the proof of Theorem~\ref{gradient}.
-In general, the supremum of $|\nabla u|$ for $u$ solving \eqref{eq1} subject to \eqref{elliptic} does not make sense, in particular over sets of Hausdorff dimension less than one.
+In general, the supremum of $|\nabla u|$ for $u$ solving \eqref{eq1} subject to \eqref{elliptic} does not make sense, especially over sets of Hausdorff dimension less than one.
 We thus have to strengthen the regularity assumption on the coefficients of \eqref{eq1}.
-Recalling that the logarithm of modulus of a holomorphic function is harmonic away from its zeros, we point out that the Harnack-type estimate \eqref{Harnack-log} of Lemma~\ref{Ale} below is related to the fact that $\log\left(A\nabla u\cdot\nabla u\right)$, with $u$ solving \eqref{eq1} subject to \eqref{elliptic} and \eqref{Lip}, satisfies a certain elliptic equations away from the critical points of $u$; see \cite{Ale87} for details.
-The main strategy of the proof presented in Subsection~\ref{divergence} below essentially resembles the one employed in the proof of Proposition~\ref{rough}.
+In particular, if the leading coefficients is H\"older continuous, then the classical Schauder theory says that the gradients of the solutions to elliptic equations in divergence form are H\"older continuous.
+In order to establish the propagation of smallness for gradients of $u$ solving \eqref{eq1} subject to \eqref{elliptic} and \eqref{Holder}, we will use a perturbation argument inspired by the Schauder theory.
+The proof presented in Subsection~\ref{divergence} below is essentially based on Proposition~\ref{holo}, the propagation of smallness for holomorphic functions.